bridgecrew-perf6/demo-deploy/README.md

 Actions:
 - Run [test docker-compose](test/compose.yaml) to build and deploy on testing.
 - Check if container is responding correctly.
-- Once the check passes, a backup of `algolia:latest` image to `algolia:rollback` is created.
+- Once the check passes, a backup of `algolia:latest` image to `algolia:rollback` is created for fast rollback just in case.
 - Docker image `algolia:$GIT_COMMIT` is promoted to `algolia:latest`.
 - Run [prod docker-compose](prod/compose.yaml) or [docker_udpate](docker_update.sh) to deploy/update in production.